September Gardening Advice 2020

-September means the change in seasons and therefore a change in the garden is needed!
-With forecasts for more heavy rain fall, we may be grabbing our rain coats a lot more often.
-However don’t let the rain keep you from your gardens, with the upcoming bare root and root ball season fastly approaching, now is the time to be preparing your gardens for the Autumn ahead.
+September brings with it a change in season and therefore a change in your garden’s needs.
+With forecasts for potential rain fall, we may be grabbing our rain coats a lot more often, but don’t let the rain keep you from your garden!
+The bare root and root ball season is approaching, now is the time to prepare your garden for autumn.

 If your garden was looking a bit dull last winter, plant some of the following species this month for incredible winter interest: